khurram-uworx/khurram-uworx.github.io/_posts/2025-07-14-GenAI-Concepts.md

 ---
-published: false
+title: "Generative AI Concepts"
+date: 2025-07-14
+tags:
+- GenAI
+comments: true
 ---

-It's great to hear that you're exploring fresh perspectives on floats, vectors, and other concepts inspired by Generative AI!
+Lets explore fresh perspectives on floats, vectors, and other concepts inspired by Generative AI!
 These concepts are foundational to modern machine learning and AI, and they can be applied in many creative ways beyond traditional Generative AI.
 Let’s start by listing some key concepts and techniques that are widely used in AI and machine learning, and then we can dive deeper into any of them:

 ---